Golden tips for running webinars [20+ expert comments]

 Christopher Prasad, Marketing Manager, JookSMS

 Get your audience interested - otherwise they will quickly leave the webinar and never come back to your brand.
-Nobody likes boring webinars.
+Nobody likes boring webinars, that's why we provide you with our webinar tips.
 That is why it is worth taking care of not only interesting content, but also the way of its transmission.
 Creating an attractive presentation helps in this.
 It's also a good idea to have a meeting plan at hand so that you can collect your thoughts despite the stress.
 Remember to be exhaustive, but specific, during the webinar.
 Nobody wants to participate in the endless meeting.
 A good way is to think about common questions that may arise in the seminar so that you have answers to them.

 Wojciech Jasnos, CEO RocketLink